CirculatoryHealth/PHENOMICL/README.md

 Besides the WSIs, other files like: macro images, WSI metadata, and slide thumbnails can be downloaded.
 These are not neccessary to run the following example.

-On the [DataverseNL website](https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/ZODL42) you can also download example results.
+On the [DataverseNL website](https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/ZODL42) you can also download example results for the HE stain.
 These results will correspond with the results you will generate when running the code with the example WSIs.

 > [!IMPORTANT]
 > Are you using the example WSIs, please update these files to contain the path to this repository directory.